 We recognize that journey to personal growth is often challenging and confusing, so we aim to teach Taido in a straightforward manner that each student can understand and apply his or her own life to achieve their desired outcomes and contribute as a member of society.

 The American Taido Association was officially founded in 2015 in order to create a cohesive relationship with the international Taido community and Taido Hon’in.
 We were accepted as members of the World Taido Federation in 2017 (see our history).

 Our Leadership Board currently consists of:

-- President, Buddy Fossett: 4th degree black belt, former US Taido Belt Society President.
+- President, Buddy Fossett: 4th degree black belt.
 Began Taido in 1984.

-- Head Instructor, John Okochi: 4th degree black belt, began Taido in 1978, competed in various international tournaments, and managed the old US Taido headquarters.
-Cofounded the Kaikudo dojo in 2006, which became the first American Taido training location in 2015.
+- Head Instructor, John Okochi: 5th degree black belt, began Taido in 1978, competed in various international tournaments, and managed the old US Taido headquarters.
+Cofounded the Kaikudo Martial Arts Academy in 2006, which became the first American Taido training location in 2015.

 - Managerial Director, Andy Fossett: 5th degree black belt, began Taido in 1984, founded the GA Tech Taido dojo, and trained for many years in Japan, teaching and competing in several countries and actively contributing to international events.

 Programs & Activities